OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/msdynamics.md

 * Display ID Field:
   * To configure the Display id field for an MS Dynamics 365 entity, user can select the field from the dropdown menu.
-  * The selected field will be considered the "Display ID" in OpsHub Integration Manager and will be visible in the remote Id and sync report.
+  * The selected field will be considered the "Display ID" in <code class="expression">space.vars.SITENAME</code> and will be visible in the remote Id and sync report.
 Example, for the **Case** entity, user can select the **Case Number** in the Display ID Field as it is unique and considered as the Display id in MS Dynamics 365.
-  * If the user does not select a field in the Display ID Field, the internal id of the MS Dynamics 365 entity (part of the entity URL) will be considered as the Display ID in OpsHub Integration Manager and will be displayed in the "remote Id" and "sync report".
+  * If the user does not select a field in the Display ID Field, the internal id of the MS Dynamics 365 entity (part of the entity URL) will be considered as the Display ID in <code class="expression">space.vars.SITENAME</code> and will be displayed in the "remote Id" and "sync report".

 <div align="center"><img src="../assets/MSDynamics_DisplayIdField.png" alt=""></div>

 ## Criteria Configuration

 If the user wants to specify conditions for synchronizing an entity from MS Dynamics 365 as source system to the other system, the criteria must be configured.
 Navigate to Criteria Configuration section on [Integration Configuration](../integrate/integration-configuration.md) page to learn in detail about Criteria Configuration.
 Set the **Query** as per MS Dynamics 365 encoded query format.
-Given below are the sample snippets of how the MS Dynamics 365 queries can be used as criteria query in OpsHub Integration Manager:
+Given below are the sample snippets of how the MS Dynamics 365 queries can be used as criteria query in <code class="expression">space.vars.SITENAME</code>:

 **Criteria samples:**